gravitee-io/gravitee-api-management/docs/management-api-proxy.md

 5. Deployment

 Choose registered sharding tags to choose on which gateway the API must be deployed.
 Sharding tags are configured at Gateway level.
+User must belong to a group authorized to deploy on the tag.

 6. Multi-tenant